Alan S. Danson | Chairman

 Please view https://en.wikipedia.org/wiki/Bill_Lupien for additional information.

 Dr. Terry Rickard | Director

 Dr. Rickard has 44 years of experience in advanced technology and financial organizations, all of it in management, oversight and technology development positions.
-He has been an executive and a director of several private companies and one public reporting company.
+He was the CEO of Till Capital from 2016-2019 and is currently the CEO of Silver Predator Corporation.
+He serves as a director for both companies and also has served as a director of several private companies.
 He was President and later Chief Scientific Officer of OptiMark Technologies, Inc. and served on its board.
 He was a co-inventor of the OptiMark transaction matching system and was instrumental in the development of this company from a start-up enterprise to an operating entity on the Pacific Stock Exchange, the Nasdaq market and the Osaka Securities Exchange, including the securing of over $350 million in investment capital from major investors in the U.S. and internationally.
 Prior to that, he was President of the brokerage firm Mitchum, Jones & Templeton.
 He has authored/co-authored over 70 refereed technical publications in engineering, electronic market structure, matching algorithms and trading strategies, and has coauthored 11 issued patents.
-He has also served as an expert witness in multiple intellectual property litigations involving financial markets.
-He received a Ph.D. degree in Engineering Physics from the University of California, San Diego, in 1975
+He also serves as an expert witness in intellectual property litigation involving financial market technologies.
+He received a Ph.D. degree in Engineering Physics from the University of California, San Diego, in 1975.

 Patricia M. Tilton | Director